 - i.
 Strategy formulation, policy thrust and Management Policies - ii.
 Integrity of financial controls and reports - iii.
 Risk assessment and internal controls - iv.
 Board and top executive Appointments - v.
 Creating and sustaining appropriate relationships with all stakeholders - vi.
 Selection, Performance Appraisal and Remuneration of Executive Directors - vii.
 Succession Planning - viii.
 Corporate Responsibility through the approval of relevant policies - ix.
 Approves and reviews the matters reserved for the Board and the terms of reference for Board Committees - x.
 Determines the remuneration for Non-Executive Directors - xi.
 Sets the procedure for determining the remuneration of the company's independent auditors - xii.
-Nominates members of the Board's committees and determines the scope of delegated authority to Board Committees and the Manangement as well as their respective responsibilities and accountability. - xiii.
+Nominates members of the Board's committees and determines the scope of delegated authority - to Board Committees and the Manangement as well as their respective responsibilities and accountability. - xiii.
 Develops and enforces a code of conduct for Non-Executive Directors and a binding Statement of Standards of Business Conduct for compliance by all company employees. - iv.
 Ensures compliance with all relevant laws and regulations by the Company and its officers.

-LASACO ASSURANCE PLC CORPORATE GOVERNANCE REPORT
+LASACO ASSURANCE PLC CORPORATE GOVERNANCE REPORT - CONTINUED

-The Board was made up of Five Non-Executive and Three Executive Directors, Two Independent Director and one Alternate Director during the 2016 financial year.
-At LASACO, the position of the company Chairman is separated and distinct from that of the Company Managing Director/Chief Executive Officer.
-The Chairman is Non-Executive Director.
+The Board was made up of Five Non-executive Directors, Two being Independent Directors and Three Executive Directors during the 2017 financial year.
+At LASACO, the position of the group Chairman is separated and distinct from that of the Group Managing Director/Chief Executive Officer.
+The Chairman is Non-executive Director.

-The Board of LASACO Assurance Plc. met (8) times during the 2016 financial year.
+The Board of LASACO Assurance Plc. met (6) times during the 2017 financial year.
 The following are the list of the Directors and their attendance records at the Board meetings: